ibis-project/ibis/docs/about/roadmap.md

 A concrete example of this is the [FARM_FINGERPRINT](https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators#farm_fingerprint) function in BigQuery.

-It is unlikely that the main ValueExpr API will ever grow such a method, but a BigQuery user shouldn’t be restricted to using only the methods this API provides.
+It is unlikely that the main Value API will ever grow such a method, but a BigQuery user shouldn’t be restricted to using only the methods this API provides.
 Moreover, users should be able to bring their own methods to this API without having to consult the ibis developers and without the addition of such